ly7erg1c/text_manipulation/README.md

 IPINFO_API_KEY=your_ipinfo_api_key_here

 # VirusTotal API Key (Required for IP scanning and URL analysis)
+# Used only for read-only queries against existing database
 VIRUSTOTAL_API_KEY=your_virustotal_api_key_here

 # AbuseIPDB API Key (Required for IP scanning)
+# Used only for read-only queries against existing database
 ABUSEIPDB_API_KEY=your_abuseipdb_api_key_here
 ```